brimstone/brimstone.github.io/events/2016/07/hope.xi.md

 - started Task Force XX to promote women in tech
 - Ramblings of a Mad Scientist on amazon now free on SmashWords
 - Vegan Restaurant "So Boring" driven on donations alone
-- "we" sounds like "woh men" in chinese. "we can do it" remix
+- "we" sounds like "woh men" in Chinese. "we can do it" remix
 - started q-space
-- Kieren Snyder did a survey aout women in tech in the US(?)
+- Kieren Snyder did a survey about women in tech in the US(?)
 - caffeine pills are banned

 Badge notes